orbital-state/subdot/README.md

 # subdot

-A realtime event-routing framework to develop pubsub-like systems with payload filtering
+A realtime event-routing framework to develop pubsub-like systems with payload filtering.

 ## Use-cases and Examples